Working safely in hot conditions

 How should heat illness be treated?

-Contact a doctor, nurse, ambulance service or first aid officer if the symptoms do not reduce quickly or if symptoms of heat stroke are present.
+If the symptoms do not reduce quickly or if symptoms of heat stroke are present, contact a doctor, nurse, ambulance service or first aid officer for assistance.

 Heat exhaustion

-• Move person to a cooler environment with good air movement;
+• move your worker to a cooler environment with good air movement

-• Loosen clothing and if necessary remove unnecessary clothing;
+• loosen their clothing and if necessary remove unnecessary clothing

 Heat stroke

-• Apply cold packs/wrapped icepacks to neck, groin and armpit areas;
+• apply cold packs/wrapped icepacks to the neck, groin and armpit areas

-• If the person is fully conscious and able to swallow, provide water;
+• provide water to drink if the person is fully conscious and able to swallow

-• Urgent medical attention should be sought if the person becomes unconscious or has a seizure.
+• seek urgent medical attention if the person becomes unconscious or has a seizure.

-Make the job safe - talk about safety and health at work
+Make the job safe - talk about health and safety at work

-If you believe there are problems with heat stress at your workplace you should discuss them with your employer and your safety and health representative.
+If you believe there are problems with heat stress at your workplace you should discuss them with your employer and your health and safety representative.

 Other sources of information